24 Simple Home Hacks to Save Money

 Save Your Loose Pair of Glasses

 Got screws that won’t stay put?
 Paint a thin coat of nail polish on screws to keep them from coming loose.
 Remove the screw, paint it with the nail polish and screw it back in.
 Nail polish will hold those pesky screws forever in place.
 The nail polish keeps it in place as it gets in all the cracks and spaces.
 Note: This is perfect for tiny eyeglass screws!
-Check out 45 of the most clever gluing tips and tricks from our editors.

 Make Your Own Household Cleaners

 You can help the environment and save a few bucks by making your own household cleaners.
 For instance, instead of using store-bought glass cleaner, mix 2 cups of water with a 1/2 cup of vinegar to create your own.
 Another easy formula for all-purpose cleaning is mixing 4 tablespoons of baking soda with 1 quart of warm water.
-Check out a complete list of homemade cleaners you can do.

 Make Your Old Shoes Look Like New